bymattlee/bymattlee-11ty-starter/README.md

 ```

 ## General Features
+* Features [Gulp](https://gulpjs.com/) as the build pipeline that renders HTML, compiles styles and scripts, and optimizes assets.
 * Data is coming from the Sanity Cloud API.
 This pairs perfectly with the [ByMattLee Sanity Studio Starter](https://github.com/bymattlee/bymattlee-sanity-studio-starter)
 * Spins up a local development environment through Browsersync
 * Browser reload when NJK, JS, image, SVG or asset files are updated
 * Styles are injected when SCSS files are updated

 ##### Markup
-* Features Eleventy as the static site generator
+* Features [11ty](https://www.11ty.dev/) as the static site generator
 * Markup is minified in staging and production environments
 * Site data can be set in `src/site/_data`
 * Pages in `src/site` will be compiled to `dist`